bostrot/senpaiclub/_posts/2023-04-10-import-docker-images-in-wsl-with-wsl-manager.md

 ## The latest update to WSL Manager

-With the latest update to WSL2-distro-manager, users can now pull Docker images and use them as rootfs to create a WSL2 instance.
+With the latest update to WSL Manager, users can now pull Docker images and use them as rootfs to create a WSL2 instance.
 This means that you can now use any Docker image as a starting point for your WSL2 instance, without the need to install Docker desktop on your Windows machine.

 To use this feature, simply enter `dockerhub:alpine:latest` as the rootfs when creating a new instance.
 The WSL Manager will then pull the image and use it as the rootfs for your new instance.